 Men cry to Allah when they’re in trouble (v.
 33), but are otherwise ungrateful (v.
 34).
 Allah has given man everything — which of his “partners” can do these things (v.
 40)?
 Men should embrace the true religion before it’s too late (v.
 43).

-Verses 46-60 return to the signs of Allah in nature – specifically, the winds (vv.
+Allah then returns to the signs of his presence and power in nature — specifically, the winds (vv.
 46, 48), but the unbelievers continue to be ungrateful (v.
 51).
 The Qur’an contains every kind of parable, but the unbelievers dismiss it as “vanities” (v.
 58).
 Allah has sealed up their hearts (v.
 59).

-Verses 1-5 praise the Qur’an, which is a “guide and mercy” to the righteous (v.
+In verses 1-5 Allah praises the Qur’an, which is a “guide and mercy” to the righteous (v.
 3).
 However, verses 6-11 return to the unbelievers, who ridicule Islam (v.
 6) and turn away in arrogance when the Qur’an is recited (v.
 7).

 In verses 20-34, Allah returns to the perversity of the unbelievers in not reckoning with the many signs of his reality.
 He tells Muhammad not to grieve over the unbelievers (v.
 23), for they will soon be subjected to unrelenting punishment (v.
 24), for they know Allah created all, but do not understand that must obey him (v.
 25).
 His words are inexhaustible (v.
 27), and men should not be deceived by this present life into ignoring them (v.
 33).